vpenso/scripts/notes/ssh.markdown

 Install _sshfs_ on Debian (>= 7) doing the following steps:

-- Install the `sshfs` package with APT
-- Add your user account to the group fuse.
-- Uncomment `user_allow_other` in the file `/etc/fuse.conf`.
-- Restart the udev mapper.

     » sudo apt-get install sshfs
     » sudo adduser $USER fuse
     » sudo tail -4 /etc/fuse.conf